happypeter/edocs/soho.md

 - goal: My own flavor of Nordic/Scandi Style: Minimun+Simplicity+Functionality(from Nordic)+Portable+Modular+Techy(from Myself)
   - minimum.
 Things(items/shapes/curves/colors) should not exist if they do not add up aesthetic or functional value.
 Prefer single color items like chairs, plates etc.
   - Simplicity.
 Limit the details https://youtu.be/2A7kjGzICA8?t=107 'when you have just 5 colors in your home, that feels more peaceful'.
   - functionality. simpler things are often more versatile。 you will be able to reuse them when upgrade your home over time, say, a simple table will be easily use for other purpose, a desk with lots of details won't fit in your new home.
 Expose kitchen to living room, expose kitchen items for easy pickup, because of the minimum you can still control visual clutter.
+Nordic people believe 'Practical can be beautiful', e.g a beautiful cutboard.
+They don't hide things in a cabinet.
+They don't buy decor, they hang their bicycles on the wall, they use clothes as decoration.
   - portable
     - no damage to the walls
     - all the furniture parts should be easily to carry by myself